bentoml/BentoML/README.md

     return output_tensor.numpy()
 ```

 Saved model can be converted into a `Runner`, which in BentoML, represents a unit of computation that can be scaled separately.
-In local deployment mode, this means the model will be running in its own processes.
+In local deployment mode, this means the model will be running in its own worker processes.
 Since the model is saved with a `batchable: True` signature, BentoML applies dynamic batching to all the `mnist_runner.predict.run` calls under the hood for optimal performance.

-Start a HTTP server locally to test out the serving endpoint:
+Start an HTTP server locally to test out the serving endpoint:

 ```bash
 bentoml serve service.py:svc --reload